ducalex/retro-go/README.md

 ## Prerequisites
 You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) version 3.3.4 or 4.0.2.
 The legacy (make) build system isn't supported, only idf/cmake.

-_Note: many other versions of esp-idf will work but at least 3.3.0, 4.0.0, 4.1.0, and 4.2.0 are known to have driver bugs resulting in no audio or no SD Card support.
-For now the best choice is 4.0.2.
-I will update this document when 4.1 or 4.2 fix the driver issues._
+_Note: Other esp-idf versions will work (>=3.3.3) but I cannot provide help for them.
+Many are known to have problems; for example 3.3.0, 4.0.0, and 4.1.* have broken sound (but it is fixable if you really need to) and 4.2 and 4.3 have broken SD Card support._

 ### ESP-IDF Patches
 Retro-Go will build and most likely run without any changes to esp-idf, but patches do provide significant advantages.
 The patches are located in `tools/patches`.
 Here's the list: